 Greenwood Leflore Hospital is parting company with interim CEO Subho Basu after 10 months on the job.

-In a specially called meeting Thursday, the hospital board voted unanimously to terminate Basu.
+In a specially called meeting Thursday, the hospital board voted unanimously to terminate Basu, effective immediately.

 Basu could not be immediately reached for comment.

 Harris Powers Jr., chairman of the hospital board, said that Dawne Holmes, the hospital’s chief financial officer, will serve as interim CEO while the board conducts a search for a permanent chief executive.

 Basu was hired in October 2018 to fill a position that had been vacant for seven months following the firing of Jim Jackson, a longtime administrator at the publicly owned hospital.

 Basu is credited with helping to improve the hospital’s troubled finances, although it has continued to operate at a substantial loss.
 For the first nine months of the current fiscal year, the losses have totaled $5.2 million, compared to almost $6.4 million for the same time period the year before.

 Basu became acquainted with the Greenwood hospital while working for Vizient Inc., a Dallas-based consulting firm that was hired to help restore the hospital to profitability.

 Although he initially lived in Greenwood, Basu later relocated to the Memphis area, from where he commuted.

 The leadership of the hospital board at the time of Basu’s hire indicated that it was trying him out for the permanent position.
 That elevation never happened.